GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

    We can generate trellis plots (predicted ground-motion by each considered GMPE versus distance) for different magnitudes and intensity measures (specified in the ``.toml`` file).

    Note that ``filename`` (both for trellis plotting and in the subsequently demonstrated comparison module plotting functions) is the path to the input ``.toml`` file.
-The attenuation curves can be exported into a CSV as demonstrated within the Comparison module demo (openquake\smt\demos\demo_comparison.py)
+The attenuation curves for a given run configuration can be exported into a CSV as demonstrated within the Comparison module demo (openquake\smt\demos\demo_comparison.py)

     .. code-block:: ini